codewars/codewars-runner-cli/documentation/environments/node.md

 ## TypeScript

 Typescript 2.4 is supported.
-Only the Mocha test framework is available for testing.
+The Mocha test framework and Karma+Mocha are available for testing.

 The following typings are available: